 Here’s a little exercise you should try the next time you find yourself on the verge of making a big spend, whether it be impulse or otherwise.
 Stop and ask yourself these five-second finance questions to help clear your mind and make sure that you are spending your hard earned cash in the right way.

-There aren’t many of them, and it’s worth committing them to heart.
-They shouldn’t take more than five seconds each to ask and answer, and always go with your initial response even if it’s not the answer you want.
+It shouldn’t take more than five seconds to answer each one, and always go with your initial response even if it’s not the answer you want to hear.

 Do I really need it?